ansys/pyaedt/doc/source/User_guide/postprocessing.rst

   :alt: Postprocessing features

-PyAEDT includes a powerful class to generate pdf report that is based on python package ``fpdf2``.
+PyAEDT includes a powerful class to generate a PDF report that is based on the Python ``fpdf2`` package.

 As an illustration of the capabilities offered by PyAEDT, you can explore a sample PDF report generated using this class: